 I, in fact, believe in the value of independent, capable financial advisers even for very sophisticated investors.
 You can think about it how you might think about personal trainers.
 Even if you know the exercises yourself, the trainer adds great value in the motivation, support and discipline she provides.
 One of the on-line personal finance providers mentioned in the Forbes article as an alternative to mint.com is Personal Capital.
 Its business model is to put individual investors in touch with financial advisors.
 If you are looking for an adviser, hopefully this website helps you understand the type of philosophy and approach she should bring.
 Above all, make sure any financial provider is a fiduciary, which means he or she must put your interest first.
 Independent advisers must register with the SEC or the state in which they operate as a Registered Investment Advisor (RIA).
 RIAs, by law, adhere to a fiduciary standard.
 If you are going to use an adviser, use an RIA.

 Quick and Dirty versus Full Monty approaches to planning

 A word on how to think about any financial planning exercise.
 When financial service providers advertise with catch phrases like “what’s your number?”, they are sending the wrong message.
 In reality, they should emphasize the imprecise nature of planning figures.
 Planning is of course by its nature forward looking, and, as always, the future is uncertain.
 We must all remember that forecasts in a plan are estimates.
 For example, with retirement planning, the uncertainty begins with the basic fact that we have no clue how long we’ll live in retirement.
 And the estimation only grows from there with every forecasting detail introduced.
 However, while we must not forget the imprecise nature of planning, we also must underscore the great usefulness of the process.
 Here’s why.

-The planning application we link you to above can accommodate as little or as much detail in keeping with your unique situation.
+Financial planners/advisers and the planning applications they use should be able to accommodate as little or as much detail in keeping with your unique situation.